gauravtiwari/relay-rails-blog/readme.md

 ### Status

-**Currently**, the application only supports reading data from server.
+**Currently**, the application supports reading and creating data from and on server.
 No implementations has been made in regards to updates or writes.

 #### Current features
 * List posts